eitanyaffe/evo2_gcp/workflows/README.md

 ## Overview

 Each workflow is designed to address a particular research question or analysis type using the Evo2 model.
+Workflows are implemented in bash for simplicity and portability, making them easy to adapt to other workflow management systems (e.g., Snakemake, Nextflow, WDL).

 Workflows are organized into subdirectories, each containing:

 - Complete analysis pipeline scripts
 - Input data files and templates